yiisoft/yii2/docs/guide/tutorial-i18n.md

 Message translation
 -------------------

-Message translation is used to translate messages that are ouput by an applicaiton to different languages so that users from different countries can use the application in their native language.
+Message translation is used to translate messages that are output by an application to different languages so that users from different countries can use the application in their native language.

 The message translation feature in Yii works simply as finding a translation of the message from a source language into a target language.
 To use the message translation feature you wrap your original message strings with a call to the [[Yii::t()]] method.
-The first parameter of this method takes a category which helps to distingish the source of messages in differnet parts of the application and the second parameter is the message itself.
+The first parameter of this method takes a category which helps to distinguish the source of messages in different parts of the application and the second parameter is the message itself.

 ```php